The Chromatica Ball: Costume design

 Gaga's hard-structured sarcophagus costume in the opening sequence was inspired by David Bowie's 1979 Saturday Night Live performance.
-The outfit is "like a concrete sphynx, it opens down the middle to reveal mirrored interiors."
+The sculptural outfit opened to reveal reflective surfaces inside, creating a dramatic visual effect.
 A later part of the show sees Gaga showcasing various golden looks.
 First she puts on a metallic gold moiré outfit by Alexander McQueen: her suit includes a cropped jacket with shoulder pads and a large lapel, and wide-legged trousers; removing the jacket, she shows off a sleeveless button-down collared shirt.
 Matching gold boots complete the monochrome look.
 Gaga then puts on a claw-like gold headpiece by Philip Treacy, along with a gold gown designed by her sister.
 For Daniel Rodgers of Dazed, the outfit hearkened back to Andrew Lloyd Webber's Joseph and The Amazing Technicolour Dreamcoat.
 Another McQueen outfit for a heavily choreographed part of the show was a crystal-embellished latex bodysuit and leather biker jacket, along with leather biker boots worn over black fishnet stockings.

 Gaga also wore a blood-red gown with peak-shoulders, along with black leather boots and fingerless gloves.
 Removing the garment revealed a nude latex bodysuit splattered in red, blood-like goo, with taped X's over Gaga's nipples, along with a big, spiked necklace.
 This was later complimented with a sparkly red cropped puffer jacket and oversized sunglasses.
 A different latex outift consists of a BDSM-inspired corset with harness-like buckles and horned shoulders, along with loose-legged leather pants and a policewoman cap.
 Lauren O'Neill from i thought this "authoritarian" look recalled Gaga's music video for "Alejandro" (2010), while The Philadelphia Inquirers Dan Deluca found it to be "an homage to 'Justify My Love'-era Madonna".
 During the piano ballad section of the concert, Gaga appears in a purple-and-black bodysuit and headpiece, described by journalists as "a very glamorous bug" and "a purple praying mantis".
 The headpiece further received comparisons to a prop from Star Wars Mos Eisley cantina or The Fifth Elements Diva Plavalaguna character.
 Gaga's final look consists of a black-and-white bodysuit and leather biker jacket, along with fishnet tights, knee-high boots, and a bone-shaped handpiece.